 For the Apple Spice Tea – I added fresh enzyme-rich apple juice, warm spices, and zesty lemon juice.
 It tastes similar to sweet cider and can be served either warm or chilled.
 Fireplace is my space alongside my cider.

 For the Passion Latte – I added warm spices and natural sweetener, all of which were blended up with rich and creamy coconut butter.
-Sweet, creamy and soulful, it can be served fresh out of the blender while still frothy over ice, or right into a mug as a warm relaxing drink.
-Sigh.
+Sweet and soulful, this beverage can be served fresh out of the blender while still frothy over ice, or right into a mug as a warm relaxing drink.
 Healthy foods are such a gift aren’t they?

 Both recipes are dairy/nut/gluten-free, and serve 1 – 2 persons.